Directing

 The Legacy of Sherwood Forest (2021)

-Working in the bucolic outdoor setting of the Morton Arboretum, I led a devising process to create a modern adaptation of the Robin Hood myth, tackling social issues in a manner that all ages could understand.
-The process was an uphill learning curve, adapting to the process previously used by the Walking Plays and Inkwell Arts, and the final product was truly a collaborative effort between everyone involved.
+A devised adaptation of the Robin Hood myth and its associated themes of class inequality, traveling between different locations within Morton Arboretum.
+Rehearsals involved adapting to the process previously used by the Walking Plays and Inkwell Arts, and the final product was truly a collaborative effort between everyone involved.

 Company: Studio East